Last Updated January 27, 2026

 Average Small Business Owner Salary

-However, there is quite a bit of variance from source to source regarding small business owner salary statistics.
-For example, Zippia reports that the average business owner salary is $50,934 per year, while Comparably reports the average small business owner makes $80,469 per year.
-Even still, Fundera found that 30% of small business owners decide against taking a salary entirely, and 86% take a salary of less than $100,000.
+Note that there is quite a bit of variance from source to source regarding small business owner salary statistics.
+For example, Zippia reports that the average business owner salary is $50,934 per year, while Comparably reports the average small business owner makes $80,553 per year.
+Even still, ZipRecruiter reports an average salary of $127,973 for small business owners.

 Nonemployer Business Statistics